svlentink/9292/README.md

 # 9292 Pebble app
 This repository holds the fundamental basics for a 9292 watch app for the Pebble.
+The app is currently in the pebble app store.

+##Status: no location on various devices
+The pebble android app on my OnePlus is not working.
+Even Swarm has no location access.
+I cannot update it when Pebble isn't updating their android app.

 ## What is does
 It looks at the location of the user and the hour and day of the week to determine where to go.